dapr/docs/daprdocs/content/en/getting-started/get-started-api.md

 dapr run --app-id myapp --dapr-http-port 3500
 ```

-Since no custom component folder was defined with the above command, Dapr uses the default component definitions created during the [`dapr init` flow]({{< ref install-dapr-selfhost.md >}}), found:
+Since no custom component folder was defined with the above command, Dapr uses the default component definitions created during the [`dapr init` flow]({{< ref install-dapr-selfhost.md##step-5-verify-components-directory-has-been-initialized >}}).

-- On Windows, under `%UserProfile%\.dapr\components`
-- On Linux/MacOS, under `~/.dapr/components`

-These tell Dapr to use the local Docker container for Redis as a state store and message broker.

 ### Step 2: Save state

-Update the state with an object.
+Update the state with two objects.
 The new state will look like this:

 ```json
 [